leta199/Linear-Regression/README.md

 - linearity - does the data show a strong linear trend
 - homoscedaicty - does the data have consatnt vraince acroos all ranges of our independent variable

-This was done using scatter plots with `.scatter()`to see overall trend of data.
+This was done using scatter plots with `.scatter()`to see overall trend of data
 Decile 1 market capitalisation did not have a very strong positive correlation
 Decile 9 market capitalisation did  have a very strong positive correlation so I will use it in my modelling

 **Data cleaning and pre-processing**
 Utilised `.boxplot()` to identify outliers in the data which were found to be present only in the higher end of Cancellation rate and Volatility
+This data accounted for 2% of both variables so it may have been removed however I found that since outliers are only in the higher ranges of the data above Q3 so if it was rmeoved this would represent systematic error
+Therefore, the statistical properties and distribution of the data like homoscedacity would be affected

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)